KokJianYu/HackGT-I-mHereForFood-/README.md

 This is a repo for HackGT 2019 hackathon event.

-Doing an application utilizing Bose SoundTouch API
+Building an application utilizing Bose SoundTouch API